-Property and Equipment
+Property and Equipment, net

 Property and equipment are stated at cost less accumulated depreciation and amortization.
 The Company calculates depreciation using the straight-line method over the estimated useful lives of the assets, which range from two to five years for furniture, fixtures, lab and computer equipment and software.
 Assets held within construction in progress are not depreciated.
 Construction in progress is related to the construction or development of property and equipment that have not yet been placed in service for its intended use.
-As of December 31, 2020, all of the Company's property and equipment consist of lab equipment that are considered construction in progress.
+As of December 31, 2021 and 2020, approximately \$431,000 and \$1,103,000, respectively, of the Company's property and equipment consisted of lab equipment that are considered construction in progress.
 Expenditures for repairs and maintenance of assets are charged to expense as incurred.